Photosynq/PhotosynQ-Documentation/docs/instruments/multispeq-v2.0.md

 + When the Instrument is running, hold the button for 5 seconds, to restart the instrument.
 Wait for the Action Indicator to start flashing, to confirm the Instrument is booted up again.

 ::: tip Tip
-  Make sure to only press the power button through the silcon covering.
+  Make sure to only press the power button through the silicon covering.
 :::

 ### Micro-USB